 As with any institution, formal and de facto candidate selection mechanisms may differ.
-The divergence found in our analysis potentially reflects the differences between a purely formal understanding of political institutions and behavioral experience - what Greif (2006, 7) calls the difference between "institutions-as-rules" vs "behavioral prescriptions."
+The divergence found in our analysis potentially reflects the differences between a purely formal understanding of political institutions and behavioral experience-what Greif (2006, 7) calls the difference between "institutions-as-rules" vs. "behavioral prescriptions."
 While expert codings may capture either de jure or de facto institutions, the measure that we introduce here explicitly focuses on party statutes, and thus prioritizes rules over norms.
 On the other hand, candidate surveys ask politicians to report on their personal experiences; measures based on practitioner self-report will tend to focus on de facto institutions.
 We find that candidates report experiencing a more decentralized selection process than party statues describe, consistent with this interpretation.
-This work therefore contributes to a much larger debate about how to measure political institutions (see e.g. Elkins et al., 2009; Glaeser et al., 2004; Voigt, 2013).
+This work therefore contributes to a much larger debate about how to measure political institutions (see e.g. Glaeser, La Porta, Lopez-de Silane & Shleifer 2004, Elkins, Ginsburg & Melton 2009, Voigt 2013).

 Second, we advance the possibility that survey observations of actors may not accurately measure even de facto party rules, but instead may be understood as imperfect perceptions of reality.
-We show that candidates from the same parties often disagree about selection processes; while this incoherence may reflect simple intra-party variation in selection it may also stem from misunderstanding - either of the selection process, or of the concepts that researchers are attempting to elicit - by respondents.
-In general, politicians may not conceptualize the selection process consistently, just as citizens' understandings of other political institutions, like democracy, differ from those of both one another, and researchers (see e.g. Canache, 2012; Dalton et al., 2007).
+We show that candidates from the same parties often disagree about selection processes; while this incoherence may reflect simple intra-party variation in selection it may also stem from misunderstanding-either of the selection process, or of the concepts that researchers are attempting to elicit-by respondents.
+In general, politicians may not conceptualize the selection process consistently, just as citizens' understandings of other political institutions, like democracy, differ from those of both one another, and researchers (see e.g. Dalton, Shin & Jou 2007, Canache 2012).

-Measuring Centralization of Selection
+1 Measuring Centralization of Selection

-Much of the work on candidate selection takes the form of country-level cases studies (see e.g. Norris, 1997) and cross-national datasets of party organizational characteristics, and nomination procedures, are rare.
+Much of the work on candidate selection takes the form of country-level cases studies (see e.g. Norris 1997) and cross-national datasets of party organizational characteristics, and nomination procedures, are rare.
 Parties are numerous and often lack transparency, or even good internal record-keeping, and collecting detailed information about party organizations across countries, even for a cross-section of time, is onerous.
-While some researchers have recently undertaken such efforts for specific projects (Aldrich, 2015; Kernell, 2008; Shomer, 2009, 2014), the only large-scale, publicly available cross-national database of party organization covers Western democracies for the period 1960-1990 (Katz and Mair, 1992).
+While some researchers have recently undertaken such efforts for specific projects (Kernell 2008, Shomer 2009, Shomer 2014, Aldrich 2015), the only large-scale, publicly available cross-national database of party organization covers Western democracies for the period 1960-1990 (Katz & Mair 1992).
 To our knowledge, there is no contemporary database of party rules and selection procedures yet available to the public.
 A lack of cross-national, over-time, institutional coding is typical for the measurement of party level characteristics more broadly.

-Coding Formal Party Rules
+1.1 Coding Formal Party Rules

-More recently, the Political Party Database Project (PPDB) has collected an archive of party statutes and begun to collect data on party organizations in at least 18 democracies (Scarrow and Webb, 2013).
-While these data are not yet public, the project has developed a conceptual framework for understanding party organizations based on three broad areas - structures, resources, and linkages - each of which is further sub-divided into a series of dimensions, and then specific questions.
+More recently, the Political Party Database Project (PPDB) has collected an archive of party statutes and begun to collect data on party organizations in at least 18 democracies (Scarrow & Webb 2013).
+While these data are not yet public, the project has developed a conceptual framework for understanding party organizations based on three broad areas-structures, resources, and linkages-each of which is further sub-divided into a series of dimensions, and then specific questions.